EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Work-without-and-with-Enhanced-Session-Mode.md

 1. Enter **15**.
 1. Press CTRL + V.

-    > Can you use the clipboard within a virtual machine?
+    > You can copy and paste within the virtual machine.

 1. Press ESC.
 1. On CL1, open **Notepad**.
 1. In Notepad, press CTRl + V.

-    > Can you paste clipboard text from the virtual machine to the host?
+    > Nothing happens or some other text gets pasted.
+The virtual machine does not share a clipboard with the client computer.

 1. Switch to **Hyper-V Manager**.
 1. In Hyper-V Manager, click **PM-SRV1**.